 Peppers come in all sorts of shapes and sizes.
-It may be difficult to know exactly when they’re ready to be plucked.
+It may be difficult to determine exactly when they’re ready to be plucked.
 How can you tell when peppers are ripe and ready to pick?
-Here, we’ll discuss everything we know about harvesting peppers so you can pick with confidence!
+Here, we’ll discuss everything we know about harvesting peppers so you can harvest with confidence!

 In This Article: